perforce/helix-authentication-extension/README.md

 2019.1 P4API.
 This includes the P4API-derived clients (P4Python, P4Ruby, etc)
 which at this time do not yet support this feature.

+### P4Eclipse

+When using P4Eclipse, you must authenticate using one of the clients listed above under the **Requirements** section.
+Then, when setting up the initial P4 connection in Eclipse, you are prompted for a user and password.
+Only put in the username and leave the password field blank.
+The client will then use the existing connection.

+### P4SL

+When using P4SL, you must authenticate using one of the clients listed above under the **Requirements** section.
+Then, when setting up the initial P4 connection in Eclipse, you are prompted for a user and password.
+Only put in the username and leave the password field blank.
+The client will then use the existing connection.

+### IntelliJ

+When logging in to Perforce using IntelliJ, it will prompt for a password but also open the browser to the identity provider.
+Once you have authenticated with the IdP and acquired a P4 ticket, IntelliJ will still be waiting for a password.
+Submit that login request and let it fail, after which IntelliJ will operate normally.

 ## How to Get Help

 Configuring the extension, the authentication service, and the identity provider